ardaku/whoami/README.md

 ## Testing

-The testing procedure is documented at
-<https://github.com/ardaku/whoami/blob/v2/TESTING.md>.
-The full manual test
-suite is run for each change that affects multiple platforms.
+The interactive testing procedure is documented in the release PR template.
+The full manual test suite is run for each change that affects multiple platforms.

 ## License